zscole/safe-message-cli/README.md

 # safe-message-cli

-Sign and verify messages with Gnosis Safe.
+Sign and verify messages with Gnosis Safe using EIP-712 domain separation and EIP-1271 verification.

 ## Install